FraunhoferIOSB/camera_aravis2/README.md

 If specified as launch parameter, camera_aravis2 will set the following features in the same order as listed below:

 - `ImageFormatControl`
+    - `BEGIN`: List of additional GenICam parameters that are not be set at the beginning of the 'ImageFormatControl' section.
+Nested parameter list is evaluated in alphabetical order.
     - `PixelFormat` (String): Format of the pixels provided by the device
     - `ReverseX` (Bool): Flip horizontally the image sent by the device.
     - `ReverseY` (Bool): Flip vertically the image sent by the device.